-This journey goes beyond recording the day to day "here's what we did" or just listing "we met today".
+This journey goes beyond recording the day-to-day "here's what we did" or just listing "we met today".
 It explores questions like:

-- What is the agenda for today and what are the goals? - Why are you meeting? - What decisions did your Team make in forming the Team, creating the robot, writing the program, the outreach projects, etc.? - Why did you make that choice when building your robot, coded the software that way, chose that group of individuals to outreach to, etc.? - What was the impact on your Team, robot, or community when you made that decision? - What is the next step?
+- What is the agenda today and what are our goals? - Why are you meeting? - What decisions did your team make in forming the team, creating the robot, writing the program, the outreach projects, etc.? - Why did you make that choice when building your robot, coded the software that way, chose that group of individuals to outreach to, etc.? - What was the impact on your team, robot, or community when you made that decision? - What is the next step?